Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

     where the board should get its +5V power.

   - 3V3\_S[1-3], 3V3\_p - One of these should be populated depending on
     where the board should get its +3.3V power.
+In addition, there is an optional buck regulator that can be populated to derive 3.3V from 5V.

   - RF\_SWITCH\_EN - Removing the resistor to +5AL will disable all
     the RF switches into high impedance mode.
 Then the zero ohm